sskodje/wpfchrometabs-mvvm/README.md

         }
 ```

+When using an ObservableCollection and without implementing the ReorderTabsCommand, tab reordering works out of the box by modifying the source collection order.
+The demo project shows how to implement your own sorting logic using CollectionViewSource, for when you don't wish to modify the source collection or for more advanced sorting.

 ##New in 1.2:

  - Background tab visual tree can now be cached in memory via the TabPersistBehavior, either for the lifetime of the application, or for a chosen duration.